-In turn order, if your last-placed rider is not linked to another rider, you may move one of your non-All-Star riders to the back of the last linked line.
-Then you may move the dropped rider directly behind them, adding +1 Permanent fatigue to the dropped rider.
+In turn order, if your last-placed rider is not linked to another rider, they are considered dropped.
+You may resuce them by choosing another of your riders and moving them to the back of the last linked line with at least two riders (or selecting your rider who is already there).
+Then you may move your dropped rider any number of spaces forward to the back of that line, adding +1 Heavy fatigue to the rescued rider.